Salient Features of Indian Society

 |TRIBES IN INDIA|

-- Tribes have been classified as a group of home-grown people with a little background who were entitled to have a common name, language, and territory, tied by strong kinship bonds, practicing endogamy, distinct customs, rituals and beliefs, simple social rank, and political organization, common ownership of resources and technology.
+- Tribes have been classified as a group of home-grown people with a little background who were entitled to have a common name, language, and territory, tied by strong kinship bonds, practising endogamy, distinct customs, rituals and beliefs, simple social rank, and political organization, common ownership of resources and technology.

-- There are about 705 Scheduled tribes in the country and constitute 6 percent of the population of the country, according to the 2011 census.
+- There are about 705 Scheduled tribes in the country and constitute 6 per cent of the population of the country, according to the 2011 census.

 - However, in India, many of these characteristics are shared by many other castes.
 This questions the validity in distinguishing them from other castes.
 Many conceptual attempts have been made to define tribes.